robertschnitman/afpj/README.md

     code = vcat(fill(1, 33), fill(2, 33), fill(3, 33)) # 1st column is a category variable.
     A    = [code [101:199;] [201:299;]]
-    mapgrp(mean, 1, A)   # 3x3 Array.
+    mapby(mean, 1, A)   # 3x3 Array.
 Maximum values by group.

 |      |         |         |
 |------|---------|---------|